MicrosoftDocs/azure-docs/articles/storage/solution-integration/validated-partners/data-management/komprise-quick-start-guide.md

 ## Potential use cases

-Komprise Intelligent Data Manager will help in many different use cases, like:
+Komprise will help in many different use cases, like:

 - Analysis of on-premises unstructured data to gain insights for data management, movement, positioning, archiving, protection, and confinement.
 - Migration of on-premises unstructured data to Azure Files, Azure NetApp Files, or ISV NAS solution,